rsvinekar/ProgramminAssignment3/CodeBook.md

 This has been done manually, though it could be done programmatically.
 This removes duplicates in a proper scientifically correct manner (assumption - of course).
-This gets rid of any errors with the merge program
+This gets rid of any errors with the `mutate` program

 The features_info.txt file and the fact that the duplicates are repeated